 There's minimal chance of your girlfriend becoming pregnant from what seems like an understandable curiosity about what condom-less penetration feels like.
 From what you've written, it sounds like you were pretty careful.
 However, these "precautionary" measures don't guarantee 100 percent contraceptive effectiveness, as you later realized, even if you were inside her ever so briefly.

 If you and your girlfriend are concerned about the possibility of conception, then emergency contraception (EC) is an option.
-EC needs to be taken within 120 hours of condomless sex (or sex that occurred when no birth control method was used or if used, failed) — however, the earlier you take it, the more effective it is.
-One brand of EC, Plan B One-Step, is available on-the-shelf in the family planning aisles of many pharmacies and drugstores.
-This means both men and women can buy it without having to show proof-of-age or a prescription.
-Generic versions of Plan B One-Step will also be available on-the-shelf without a prescription very soon.
-Though the FDA currently requires the labels of generic EC to say that the product is intended for use in women ages 17 and older, proof-of-age will not be required at the time of purchase.
-Calling your local the pharmacy or drugstore before you make the trip might be a good idea to see which types of EC are available.
+EC needs to be taken within 72 hours (though it may still have some effectiveness up to 120 hours) of condomless sex, sex that occurred when no birth control method was used, or if used, failed.
+However, the earlier you take it, the more effective it will be at preventing pregnancy.
+Several vareities of EC, including Plan B One-Step and its generic versions, are available on-the-shelf in the family planning aisles of many pharmacies and drugstores.
+This means that anyone, regardless of gender, can buy it without having to show proof-of-age or a prescription.
+Calling your local pharmacy or drugstore before you make the trip might be a good idea to see which types of EC are available.

-Another thing to consider is that recent research shows the spermicide nonoxynol-9 (N-9) can make people more susceptible to sexually transmitted infections (STIs) like HIV.
+Another thing to consider is that research has demonstrated that the spermicide nonoxynol-9 (N-9) can make people more susceptible to sexually transmitted infections (STIs), including HIV.
 N-9 is a chemical that can irritate sensitive tissues.
 As such, it might create abrasions on vaginal or rectal tissue, making it easier for foreign intruders, like a virus, to penetrate.
 What's more, the World Health Organization says that condoms with N-9 are no more effective at preventing pregnancy than condoms alone.
 Using condoms with water- or silicone-based lube is a great way to make sex more pleasurable and prevent condoms from breaking.
 You can also buy extra lube in a bottle if what comes on the condom isn't enough to keep you two going.

-To prevent transmission of STIs, it's a good idea to both be tested for infections like chlamydia, gonorrhea, and HIV.
+To prevent transmission of STIs, it's a good idea to both be tested for infections, such as chlamydia, gonorrhea, and HIV.
 Because STIs are often asymptomatic, it's smart to be tested every time you have a new sexual partner or at times like these, when you may have had an unexpected exposure.
 You can talk with a health care provider about which tests are most appropriate for you.